Maddumage/Machine-Learning/EmotionDetection/SVM/README.md

 Reference - van Gent, P. (2016).
 Emotion Recognition Using Facial Landmarks, Python, DLib and OpenCV.
 A tech blog about fun things with    Python and embedded electronics.
 Retrieved from: http://www.paulvangent.com/2016/08/05/emotion-recognition-using-facial-landmarks/

-#------------------Facial Emotion Recognition Using Convolution Neural Network -----------------------------
+#------------------Facial Emotion Recognition Using Support Vector Machine -----------------------------

-This convolution neural network is based on the http://www.paulvangent.com emotion recognition tutorial and this (https://github.com/PiotrDabrowskey/facemoji) repository.
+This SVM is based on the http://www.paulvangent.com emotion recognition tutorial and this (https://github.com/PiotrDabrowskey/facemoji) repository.
 This use ,
 01. Python 3.6 with Anaconda3
 02. sklearn and SVM(Support Vector Machine) classifiers